Posted on the Plain Dealer blog by reporter V. David Sartin, but no longer available, we've display the text and images we saved years ago.

 Architects renderings and photographs at the Shaker Historical Society show that Shaker Square was first named Moreland Circle and was substantially smaller than today's Square.

-An undated promotional poster for Shaker Square lists a state liquor store, an Oldsmobile auto dealership, a Cadillac dealership, A Bunce Brothers men's clothing store and Shaker Tavern among other retailers.
+An undated promotional poster for Shaker Square lists a state liquor store, an Oldsmobile auto dealership, a Cadillac dealership, a Bunce Brothers men's clothing store and Shaker Tavern among other retailers.

 Moreland Circle, built between 1918 and 1920, separated electric trains and their tracks from auto traffic.
 Originally, what is now the Blue and Green rapid lines split inside the circle.
 That split has been moved several hundred feet east.